sherlock-audit/2023-03-notional/README.md

 There are a lot of tests and it make take awhile (it takes a few hours on my M2 Apple Silicon).
 You can run individual test files via `brownie test [path]` or add the decorator `@pytest.mark.only` to a function and run a file using `brownie test [path] -m only`

+You may run into a compilation error on IERC20.sol package in the OpenZeppelin Contracts 3.4.2-solc-0.7 dependency.
+Change the pragma in that file from:

+`pragma solidity ^0.7.0`

+to

+`pragma solidity >=0.7.0`

 # Audit scope